 Does it make student mobility unnecessary?
 Not in the least!
-In 2012 more than 4 million students were involved in it all over the world.
+In 2014 about five million students were involved in it all over the world.
 Their profit is not simply the knowledge they gain at foreign universities.
 They come to know other people with different habits, learn not only from the professors but also from fellow students.
 Some countries support it with high priority.
 Brazil is one of the most supportive countries.